Keurig K145 Review

 Buttons and Controls

-All of the control parts are located on the left side and include a rotary knob with which you use to set the desired brew size (6, 8, or 10 oz.)
-They also show icons with the size on them so it’s easy to read.
+All of the control parts are located on the left side and include a rotary knob which you use to set the desired brew size (6, 8, or 10 oz.)
+They also show icons with the size on them, so it’s easy to read.
 The brew button is located right in the middle of the knob with its respective words,

-Above the knob is the “drain ” function, To the right is the power button and the Auto-Off.
+Above the knob is the “drain ” function.
+To the right are the power button and the Auto-Off.
 The indicator lights include: Add Water, Descale, and Heating, and each respective command has a different color light associated with it (e.g., “Descale” is amber, “add water” is blue.)

 The most unique feature of the Keurig K145 is the drain setting which will enable you to “purge” the inner tank – and it’s exclusive to this model.
-In the back is a Brew/Drain selector switch, which is only vaguely visible from a front parallel view.
-My first impression it was hard to tell what the heck that thing was but as I dug deeper I made this discovery and what it was for…it’s much more visible from a top or back view.
+A Brew/Drain selector switch is in the back, which is only vaguely visible from a front parallel view.
+My first impression was that it was hard to tell what the heck that thing was, but as I dug deeper, I made this discovery and what it was for…it’s much more visible from a top or back view.

 Personally, I think this tank drain feature is great…I wish all Keurigs had them.
 I wish this little knob thingy could have gone in a less obvious location, maybe a little further down in the back.